 Crush your cooked potatoes until there are no lumps.
 I used a wire mesh strainer to push the cooked potatoes through and create easy lump free potatoes.
-You can also use a potato ricer.
+You can also use a potato ricer or potato masher.

 Add your seasoning and aromatics to the crushed potatoes.